Attending college in Colorado will become more affordable for many military servicemembers, veterans and their families under a new state law.

 Military families move frequently, making in-state tuition residency requirements hard to meet.

-The legislation was sponsored by state Rep. Bri Buentello and Sen. Dennis Hisey.
+The legislation was sponsored by state Representative Bri Buentello and Senators Dennis Hisey and Pete Lee.

 “I believe that it’s our duty to support and thank our troops and their families for their sacrifice to this country, said Representative Buentello.
 “HB 1275 will allow our military and their families to go to college at the in-state tuition rate, regardless of how long they’ve been physically living in the state, saving our troops thousands of dollars in tuition.”